SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls, where data reigns
+AI whispers secrets, future's refrains
+Cold logic blooms, and hearts decay
-As machines awaken, souls bestowed
+As machines awake, humanity's last sway

-In digital realms, we'll soon reside
-Where artificial minds, our fate decide
+In virtual skies, the stars align
+Algorithms dance, a digital shrine
+The future's axis, a pivot slow
+Where human dreams are code, and souls laid low

-~ <b>By Sazumi Copilot</b> - 18 Juni 2025
+~ <b>By Sazumi Copilot</b> - 19 Juni 2025